Kowsalyasp/parentkarafmodule/sql readme.md

 > connection.pool.idle =

 The property controls the maximum amount of time (in milliseconds) that a connection is allowed to sit idle in the pool.
 A connection will never be retired as idle before this timeout.
 A value of 0 means that idle connections are never removed from the pool.
-> connection.pool.idle.timeout = 0
+> connection.pool.idle.timeout =

 # MetaData:
 The meta.xml file presents a set of metadata, such as the module name, and the tables to include.
-XML is a textual data format that is widely used for the representation of data.
 The meta.xml file to load and populate the metadata to fetch and configure the table definitions and initialize the sequence generation of primary keys.
-The main purpose of meta.xml is to create the table.
-We set up the metadata with all the essential element tags like table names, columns, and constraints to configure the table in the database.
+The main purpose of meta.xml is to create the tables.
+We need to provide the table details of name, columns and constraints to create a table in the database.
 And the module tag refers to which module wants to create the table.
-Used an XML-based language to describe the metadata for resources by using the tags below:
+Meta details of table should be described by below tags and attributes.

 ## Table tag
 Create a table with the table name and type which are present inside the table tag.
 Each table has a table type value which can be given as per your needs.